Burks scores 30, rallies Knicks past Spurs, 102-98

 Spurs: Dejounte Murray had 14 points, nine rebounds and seven assists. … Luka Samanic was out after breaking a bone in his left hand in Brooklyn.

-Knicks: Randle was presented his Eastern Conference player of the month award for April before the game. … Derrick Rose sat out to rest his left ankle … Kentucky coach John Calipari, who coached the Knicks’ Randle, Quickley, Nerlens Noel and Kevin Knox II with the Wildcats and Rose at Memphis, attended the game.
+Knicks: Randle was presented his Eastern Conference player of the month award for April before the game. … Derrick Rose sat out to rest his left ankle.

 HAPPY THIBODEAU